Nebraska Territory in the American Civil War: Before the Civil War

-Antebellum Nebraska Territory was largely rural and unsettled, at the edge of the American frontier.
+Pre-Civil War era Nebraska Territory was largely rural and unsettled, at the edge of the American frontier.
 The Kansas–Nebraska Act of 1854 had established the 40th parallel north as the dividing line between the territories of Kansas and Nebraska.
 It had also repealed the Missouri Compromise of 1820 and allowed settlers in those territories to determine if they would allow slavery within their boundaries.
 Like the early Kansas settlers, Nebraska residents were commonly migrants from the Northern United States and chose to exclude slavery from their territory.

 Anti-secession feelings ran strong in the fledgling Nebraska Territory.
 Seward County was originally called Greene County, after a popular U.S. Army general from Missouri, but after General Greene joined the Confederacy, the county was renamed for William H. Seward, Secretary of State to President Abraham Lincoln.

 As the war began in April 1861, Algernon Paddock was serving as the territorial secretary, the highest office.
 On May 15, Alvin Saunders, a staunch Republican and supporter of President Lincoln, was sworn in as the formal Governor of Nebraska Territory.
 He served in that capacity throughout the war.